Jford219234/SQL-Queries/README.md

 # SQL-Queries
 Examples of SQL queries that I have written to answer questions and sort large sets of data in PostgreSQL.
+Checkpoint queries begin with more beginner queries and prompts and become more advanced.
+Ship and port rating queries are more advanced and showcase my progression using sql in a professional setting.
 Other queries were created using Snowflake and Oracle for gathering data for large cruise ship projects.